-For nearly as long as the automobile has existed, owners have been tinkering with them to extract more speed, better handling and reliability.
+For nearly as long as the automobile has existed, owners have been tinkering with them to extract more speed, better handling, and reliability.
 Prior to the advent of mass production, automobiles were generally a luxury item and any customizing was done on a bespoke basis.
 However, once Ford’s ubiquitous Model T hit the scene, suddenly the market was flooded with affordable automobiles that could be tweaked, modified and adapted to just about any imaginable job.
 As the Model T’s popularity grew, so did the aftermarket that supplied tools and parts to service it.
-Fords were converted for use as farm implements, work trucks, saw mills, delivery vans and inevitably, racing cars.
-Pioneering petrol heads found numerous ways to extract more power, better handling and usability from the omnipresent T.
+Fords were converted for use as farm implements, work trucks, sawmills, delivery vans and inevitably, racing cars.
+Pioneering petrol heads found numerous ways to extract more power, improve handling, and usability from the omnipresent T.

-This T does have some go to match the show, with a Frontenac cylinder head greatly improving breathing, and an add-on water pump fitted to help keep things cool at the higher engine speeds allowed by the overhead valve setup.
-The engine appears in good order, tidy and clean needing little to bring up to full song.
+The little T has some wonderful period speed parts that would have given it the "go" to match the "show".
+A Frontenac cylinder head greatly improving breathing, and an add-on water pump fitted to help keep things cool at the higher engine speeds allowed by the overhead valve setup.
+The engine presents in good order, and while it does run, it would need some attention to bring up to a more usable state.
 We are quite fond of this unusual and charming Model T speedster.
-It offers real rarity thanks to its period speed equipment and high quality steel body, and it presents with a certain charming honesty that encourages enthusiastic use, whether around the block or around a vintage race paddock.
+It offers real rarity thanks to its period speed equipment and high-quality steel body, and it presents with a certain charming honesty that encourages enthusiastic use, whether around the block or around a vintage race paddock.
 It is sound and complete, and we could even see it prepared for vintage rallies – so long as the crew doesn’t mind the weather!
-Whatever the use, this is a fascinating piece of early American motor sports history that is sure to charm its next keeper.
+Whatever the use, this is a fascinating piece of early American motorsports history that is sure to charm its next keeper.

 Apr 25, 2018